 Right now, in the UK, some people are dying years younger than they should.
 Poverty, poor quality housing, and low paid or unstable jobs all impact people’s physical and mental health.

 To create a healthy society for everyone, we need all of the right building blocks in place: access to secure housing, good jobs with fair pay, quality education, and much more.
-These building blocks give people a solid frame to withstand life’s shocks and challenges – and local government can make a big difference in building healthier lives in the communities they serve.
+These building blocks give people a solid frame to withstand life’s shocks and challenges – and local authorities can make a big difference in building healthier lives in the communities they serve.

 Communicating about health